dominikWin/LibraryAttendance/README.md

 (Optional) Setup the deploy script to use different server root directory, default is `/var/www/`.

-To send the files site use `deploy <ip>` and set the server.
+To send the files site use `scripts/deploy user@ip` and set the server.
-This will assume the current user is also a user on the server and has write permissions.
 If you do not have an ssh key it will prompt for a password multiple times.

 ## Dependencies